 - Cross reference directly with the nursing staff.

-- Feedback on the breakdown of the falls was provided to the Heads of all Departments.
+- Feedback on the breakdown of the falls is provided to staff

-- A ‘call don’t fall’ campaign was launched
+- A ‘call don’t fall’ campaign is in place

 - A “Culture of Safety” video plays on the education channel in all patient rooms